meganz/mpenc_doc/source/topics.rst

 That is, someone who can authenticate message contents (either an attacker via secrets leak or a corrupt insider) must still adhere to those rules.

-The authenticity of message membership (reliability, consistency) is achieved through the authenticity of message ordering, together with some rules that enforce liveness, using timeout warnings and continual retries.
-This *differs* from previous approaches [#gotr]_ which try to achieve these properties through the session establishment protocol; we believe that they are more appropriately dealt with here, as will be justified later.
+The authenticity of message membership (including reliability, consistency) is achieved through the authenticity of message ordering, together with some rules that ensure liveness using timeout warnings and continual retries.
+This differs from previous approaches [09MPOM]_ [13GOTR]_ which achieve those via a separate cryptographic mechanism.
+We believe that our approach is a cleaner separation of concerns, requiring *no extra cryptography* beyond author authentication and reusing basic concepts from time-tested reliability algorithms such as TCP.

 Additionally, our choice of mechanisms are intended to offer different levels of protection for these properties, under various attack scenarios: